mattburnett-repo/generic_code_challenge_02/README.md

 yarn tsc
 ```
 * This should run the TypeScript complier, which emits JavaScript files to the `dist` folder.
-* The backend runs from code in the `dist` folder
+* The backend runs from code in the `dist` folder.

-If you want to start the backend in development mode (using nodemon)
+To start the backend in development mode (using nodemon):
 ```sh
 yarn start:dev
 ```

-To start the backend without nodemon
+To start the backend without nodemon:
 ```sh
 yarn start
 ```